Jannetty/intro_to_database_systems/basic_sql_queries/README.md

 Practice writing SQL queries on a relational flights database.
 Data abridged from [Bureau of Transportation Statistics](http://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236&DB_Short_Name=On-Time).

 ## Running Queries
+Data files must be uncompressed from [flight_dataset.zip](flight_dataset.zip).
+All files in uncompressed flight-dataset directory must be moved into the same directory as .sql files to run queries.

 You must have [SQLite 3](https://www.sqlite.org/) installed to run queries.
 To run, launch sqlite3:
 ```bash